نقش سن و جنسیت در ادراک حسی و تجربه زیسته کاربرانِ میدانهای بهارستان و امام خمینی (ره) تهران

 • Ali Asgari 2

-1 PhD Candidate in Architecture, Faculty of Art and Architecture, University of Science and Culture, Tehran, Iran.
+1 Ph.D.
+Student in Architecture, Faculty of Art and Architecture, University of Science and Culture, Tehran, Iran.

-2 Assistant Professor, Faculty of Architecture and Urbanism, Shahid Beheshti University, Tehran, Iran.
+2 Assistant Professor in Architecture, Faculty of Architecture and Urban Planning, Shahid Beheshti University, Tehran, Iran.

 چکیده [English]